Monthly Calendar of Activities

 peas, & more.

-Perennials: Apply preemergent to prevent summer weeds.
+Perennials: Apply organic preemergent to prevent summer weeds.

 Vegetables: Plant peas.
 Plant tomato seeds indoors.